OidLife/Use/README.md

 # Policy
 We reserve the right to refuse miners, we make that choice based on if a miner is "befitting" the pool or not.
 If a miner is not blocking at expected intervals, they are not "benefiting" the pool and may get blacklisted!
-Their funds will be withheld, and the shares/block reward will be distributed to every other miner
+Their funds will be withheld, and the shares/block reward will be distributed to every other miner.

 Thank you,